tendaidree/AB-testing-Globox/technical_summary.md

 ORDER BY 3 DESC
 ;

-/* Extracting the start and end dates of the experiment*/
+/* What is the start and end date of the experiment*/

 SELECT
       MIN(join_dt) AS start_date,